fastrgv/SliderPuzzles/README.md

 ### For Maximal Enjoyment...
 Keyboard setup can be very important for playability.
-You should have a very short key-delay and fast repeat rate setting when running the arcade games.
-The normal settings are fine for puzzles.
+You should have a short key-delay and fast repeat rate setting.

 Screen setup is important, too...

 **Terminal size required:**

-	* 60x25
+	* 60x34   ...to handle the new enlarged CSOK capacity

 It is recommended to resize your terminal window; then enlarge the font until the window just barely fits your computer screen.